The Complexity of Aggregates over Extractions by Regular Expressions: Regular Weight Functions

 \section{Regular Weight Functions}

 We now turn to \REG and \UREG weight functions.
-As we have shown in Proposition~\ref{prop:swInUreg}, every \SW weight functions can be translated into an equivalent $\UREG$ weight function.
-Furthermore, the weight functions which where used for the lower bounds can be represented by unambiguous functional weighted \vset-automata of constant size.
+As we have shown in Proposition~\ref{prop:swInUreg}, every \SW weight function can be translated into an equivalent $\UREG$ weight function.
+Furthermore, the weight functions which were used for the lower bounds can be represented by unambiguous weighted \vset-automata of constant size.
 Therefore, all lower bounds for \SW also hold for \UREG.